-I recommend using bacon or smoked pancetta in this type of recipe, regardless of whether you use pork, beef or lamb because they will flavour the meat very well and you will raise your stuffed aubergines recipe to another level.
+I recommend using bacon or smoked pancetta in this recipe, regardless of whether you use pork, beef or lamb, because they will flavour the meat very well, and you will raise your stuffed aubergine recipe to another level.

-Then the minced meat that I add to the pan, I also mix and fry the meat evenly until it turns white a little, about a minute, after which I have to season it.
+Then I mix the minced meat in the pan and fry it evenly until it turns white a little, about a minute, after which I have to season it.

-Season with a teaspoon of sea salt, half a teaspoon of freshly ground pepper, a teaspoon of dried thyme, sun-dried tomatoes that I have previously chopped, a tablespoon of tomato paste and very little water, about 50 ml (1/4 cup).
+Season with a teaspoon of sea salt, half a teaspoon of freshly ground pepper, dried thyme, sun-dried tomatoes that I have previously chopped, a tablespoon of tomato paste and very little water, about 50 ml (1/4 cup).

-I reduce the heat to medium to low and let it simmer for about twenty minutes until the meat is almost done, anyway I will put it in the oven where it will continue to cook.
+I reduce the heat to medium to low and let it simmer for about twenty minutes until the meat is almost done; I will put it in the oven, where it will continue to cook.

-While the minced meat is cooking, I take the aubergines tray out of the oven and let them cool a bit so I can work with them.
-With a spoon, I will take out the eggplant core on a chopping board and I will chop them a little.
+While the minced meat is cooking, I take the aubergine tray out of the oven and let them cool so I can work with them.
+With a spoon, I will take out the eggplant core on a chopping board and chop them a little.

-Try to do this without breaking the aubergines shell, they must remain whole, like boats, in which we will put the filling.
+Try to do this without breaking the aubergine’s shell, and they must remain whole, like boats where we will put the filling.

 I add this eggplant core that I took out with a spoon over the minced meat and let it simmer for another three minutes to combine all the flavours.